adevinta/zoe/docs/basics/consume.md

 ]
 ```

+These display options are not only availabe for the `consume`.
+They are available for all the zoe commands.
+In fact, Zoe can consistently display all its output as a table.

 ### Filtering data based on content

-Zoe can also use Jmespath expressions that return a boolean against each read message from kafka and use the result to filter the returned data.
-This can be used to perform searches into kafka topics.
-This is one of the most interesting features of Zoe.
+Zoe can also use [Jmespath expressions](https://jmespath.org/) that return a boolean to filter the output messages.
+Zoe runs this expression against each message and depending on the boolean result, zoe will discard the message or not.

+This feature can be used to perform searches into Kafka topics.
+It is one of the most interesting features of Zoe.
 When combined with remote runners (ex. `--runner kubernetes`) and parallel execution (`--jobs 20` to spin up 20 pods), we can perform expensive searches in large topics in a relatively short amount of time.
 You can learn more about runners and parallel execution in the advanced section of the documentation.

 Filters are enabled with the `--filter` option.
 For example, to read only Kasimir's cat facts :